 Information about the optimal schedule of imaging to monitor for radiographic progression is needed to inform clinical management of mCRPC.
 Our analyses suggest that mCRPC patients treated with first-line AA-P can be divided into groups with significantly different risks of experiencing radiographic progression based on a few clinically available variables.
-For example, patients with bone disease only at the start of treatment who experience an early decline of \geq 50% in PSA compose a large group (about one-third of patients) with high probability of remaining progression free; only 1 in 5 patients in this group experienced progression by 1 year, and this may not represent clinically significant or symptomatic changes.
+For example, patients with bone disease only at the start of treatment who experience an early decline of ≥50% in PSA compose a large group (about one-third of patients) with high probability of remaining progression-free; only one in five patients in this group experienced progression by one year, and this may not represent clinically significant or symptomatic changes.
 In the absence of symptoms, imaging may be unnecessary for at least one year in these patients.
-In contrast, the highest risk group (15% of patients with bone and soft tissue disease and < 50%decline in PSA) had a much lower probability of remaining progression free at 6 months (55%) and may benefit from more earlier and/or more frequent imaging.
-Compared to an imaging schedule of every 3 months for all patients, if we imaged at 1 year only for the 30% of patients in the low risk stratum, we would expect an overall reduction of about 20% in imaging in the first year post treatment.
+In contrast, the highest-risk group (15% of patients with bone and soft tissue disease and <50% decline in PSA) had a much lower probability of remaining progression-free at six months (55%) and may benefit from earlier and/or more frequent imaging.
+Compared to an imaging schedule of every three months for all patients, if we imaged at one year only for the 30% of patients in the low-risk stratum, we would expect an overall reduction of about 20% in imaging in the first year post-treatment.
 These findings should be externally validated, and examined in other treatment settings, and may ultimately lead to more efficient imaging schedules and better care for mCRPC patients.